 TanO taught his very first yoga class in September of 2010.
 It was the most scary, exciting, and fulfilling experience ever - and in that moment, he had discovered a new path.
 TanO completed his 200hr certification in 2012.
 Since that time, TanO has devoted himself fully to the life practice of yoga.
-TanO has led and/or participated in several yoga events, trainings, programs, and workshops through the years which have all allowed him to evolve exponentially as a student, and teacher.
-Some of his most rewarding work has come through youth yoga programs in public and charter schools as well as various community outreach organizations.
+TanO has led and/or participated in several yoga events,programs, trainings, and workshops through the years which have all allowed him to evolve exponentially as a student, teacher, and human being.
+Some of his most rewarding work has come through youth yoga programs in public and charter schools as well as various community outreach and healthcare organizations.

 TanO's classes are energetic and interactive, playful and powerful.
-TanO is an extra-ordinary being who explores the inner path - he invites other extra-ordinary beings to join him.
+TanO is an extra-ordinary being who values honesty, integrity, and personal responsibility.

 I AM that (So hum)

 "Today I will accept people, situations, circumstances, and events as they occur.
 I will know that this moment is as it should be, because the whole universe is as it should be." -Deepak Chopra, The Seven Spiritual Laws of Success